younesaassila/eslint-plugin-smart-apostrophes/README.md

 # eslint-plugin-smart-apostrophes

 Suggests the use of smart apostrophes over straight ones.
+Supports Vue files.

 ## Installation